-15 Are there any laws, regulations or government policies that restrict the manner in which a franchisor recruits franchisees or selects its or its franchisees' suppliers?
+16 Are there any legal restrictions or requirements relating to the manner in which a franchisor recruits franchisees or selects its or its franchisees' suppliers?
+What practical considerations are relevant when selecting franchisees and suppliers?

-No, there are no restrictions as to the manner in which a franchisor may recruit franchisees or select its or its franchisees' suppliers.
+No, there are no restrictions as to the manner in which a franchisor may recruit franchisees or select its own or its franchisees' suppliers.

-Pre-contractual disclosure
+Pre-contractual disclosure - procedures and formalities

-16 What is the compliance procedure for making precontractual disclosure in your country?
+17 What procedures and formalities for pre-contractual disclosure are required or advised in your jurisdiction?
 How often must the disclosures be updated?